VollMich/MINI_ISA_ROM/README.md

 # MINI_ISA_ROM Card

-the original design is from wiretap, who published it in a [thread on vogons](https://www.vogons.org/viewtopic.php?t=82499).
+the original design is from wiretap is awesome!
+He published it a while ago in a [thread on vogons](https://www.vogons.org/viewtopic.php?t=82499).

 ![image of pcb](https://github.com/VollMich/MINI_ISA_ROM/blob/main/front_new.png?raw=true)